 Stonehaven lies on the main road and rail routes, fifteen miles south of Aberdeen.
-This proximity and its good transport links have ensured that Stonehaven has benefitted from the oil wealth generated by its northern neighbour over the past quarter century.
-But despite this the town had maintained its own very distinctive character and charm.
+This proximity and its good transport links have ensured that the town has benefitted from the oil wealth generated by its northern neighbour over the past few decades.
+But despite this Stonehaven has maintained its own very distinctive character and charm.

 Stonehaven's location is excellent.
 It lies behind Stonehaven Bay, a crescent of east-facing sand and shingle.
 Higher ground both to the north and south produces a sense of an amphitheatre, giving good views across the town whatever your direction of approach.
-The surrounding high ground also affords a degree of shelter from the prevailing westerly winds.
+The surrounding high ground also gives Stonehaven a degree of shelter from the prevailing westerly winds, while the imposing harbour walls help give similar shelter from the vagaries of a North Sea which can at time be fearsome.

 The historical focus of Stonehaven was its harbour, the only safe haven along this entire coast in a north-easterly gale.
 A breakwater was first built here in the 1500s and the Tolbooth, now a museum, was converted from an earlier grain store in about 1600.
 Further harbour construction took place over the following centuries.